sandarm-1/5T_Amplifier/Gain_analysis.md

 * But it’s the starting point for all other amplifiers (telescopic, folded cascode…)

-* It’s a single pole circuit.
+* It’s a single pole circuit (neglecting parasitics).